 Most babies who are in a temporary food refusal phase will show interest in eating and get back on track within a meal or two.

-If your baby is settling into a pattern of not eating, he may need more help.
+If your baby is not eating and it’s becoming a pattern, he may need more help.

-If he is losing or not gaining weight, appears dehydrated, or is regressing to the bottle and not regaining interest in eating, then it’s time to see the doctor.
+If baby is losing or not gaining weight, appears dehydrated, or is regressing to the bottle and not regaining interest in eating food, then it’s time to see the doctor.

 5 Reasons Your Baby Won’t Eat

 I’ve seen many babies who won’t eat in my career as a pediatric nutritionist.
-Often, by the time I see them, they are in a pattern of not eating and their growth is faltering.
+Often, by the time I see them, they’re in a pattern of not eating enough and growth is faltering.

 When we get to the root of the challenges, several things have come together to create the issue.